Celt, Missouri: History

 The settlement's name was furnished by the Postal Service when it established an office there in 1888.
-Celt is also called "Mill Creek" because four water mills were located nearby.
+Celt is in a valley formed by Mill Creek.
+There were seven springs, called Allgire or Celt Springs, on the Mill Creek.

+In 1904, a new telegraph office was established here.

 The post office closed in 1968.

 The now-abandoned Celt School was located in the settlement in the early 1940s.

-Celt is part of the Springfield, Missouri Metropolitan Statistical Area.